10/30/2024

 Elias Szabo

-Yeah, Larry.
-Good afternoon.
+Yeah, Larry, good afternoon.
 It's Elias.
 On the consumer side, it's a little bit broader than Lugano.
 I would say the guide includes BOA performing better than anticipated.
 Honeypot had a really strong third quarter.
-We do anticipate investing substantially in marketing in the fourth quarter, but it's still going to expect it to deliver year over year growth.
+We do anticipate investing substantially in marketing in the fourth quarter, but it's still going to, you know, expect it to deliver year-over-year growth.
 So that is kind of on track and where we expect.
-Primaloft is turned and doing a little better than expectation.
-So it's broader than just Lugano.
-And your point on industrial is correct.
-That is due to life foam.
+Primaloft is, you know, turned and doing a little better than expectations.
+So it's broader than just Lugano, and your point on industrial is correct.
+That is due to lifetime.

 speaker

 Gotcha.
 And I like the momentum index.
-I usually ask you a question in those words and you've kind of quantified it now, which is kind of fun.
-I guess the question I have is 102 and then it's a little bit up now.
-I guess, was there somewhat of a downturn at some point?
-Has that kind of just trending in the last few weeks, has that number in the last couple of months kind of just a little bit back up?
-Maybe that's a little bit of semantics, but just curious if there's been any movement in between January 1st and recent.
+I usually kind of ask you a question in those words, and you've kind of quantified it now, which is kind of fun.
+I guess the question I have is 102, and then it's a little bit up now.
+I guess was there somewhat of a downturn at some point?
+Has that kind of just trending in the last few weeks, has that number in the last couple of months kind of shifted a little bit back up?
+Maybe that's a little bit of semantics, but just curious if there's been any movement in between the January 1st and recent.

 speaker